yungshenglu/StudyJams/LaunchML/4-GeneralizationSampling/Lab-4.md

     ![](../../res/img/LaunchML/LaunchML-4L-8.png)

 ---
-## Explore Dataset, Create ML Datasets, Create benchmark
+## Creating Repeatable Dataset Splits

-1. In the notebook interface, navigate to `training-data-analyst > courses > machine_learning > deepdive > 02_generalization > labs` and open `create_datasets.ipynb`.
+1. In the notebook interface, navigate to `training-data-analyst > courses > machine_learning > deepdive > 02_generalization` and open `repeatable_splitting.ipynb`.
    * This notebook is your cloned copy of the one in the course repository.
 Any code changes you make and run here are reflected only in your working copy (until you share with others).
 This way you can edit and run the code to practice the concepts.
 2. In the notebook interface, click on `Edit > Clear All Outputs` (click on `Edit`, then in the drop-down menu, select `Clear All Outputs`).

 ---